 - Girls in Years 2 to 6 can participate in athletics, swimming, cross country and gymnastics

-- Years 4 to 6 can participate in netball, tennis and touch football
+- Years 4 to 6 can participate in netball, tennis, touch football, soccer, cricket and basketball.

 St Margaret’s Club Netball offers students from eight years of age participation in the Downey Park Netball Association Competition.
 All girls who trial for teams are assigned to a team of like ability students.
 Throughout the netball session, the Downey Netball Association provides opportunities for girls to represent the association at Netball Queensland events.